ucsdwcsng/wiros_processing_node/README.md

 1. Connect the 4 receiver ports of the AC86u to the output of the power splitter.
 Ensure that you have the same length of cable between the board and each splitter port as you normally would between the board and each antenna.

 2. Connect the attenuators to the input of the splitter, and one of the outputs of the other AC86u to the attenuators.
-Terminate the other 3 antenna ports to cancel any crosstalk.
+Ideally you should terminate the other 3 antenna ports to cancel any crosstalk.

 3. Start [CSI collection, TODO](Link to final repo goes here) at both the transmitter and receiver ends.
 The transmitter should have packet injection turned on and the receiver should set its MAC filter to the address the transmitter is injecting with.